About Cell Biology and Neuroscience

 - All 100% funded (GRA, tuition and research) by external grant

-The academic programs and scientific research interests in our department cover a wide range of topics, with special emphasis on cell biology, neurobiology, developmental biology, physiology, anatomy, biophysics and neuroinformatics.
-Together, faculty and students in our department study biological processes that span the continuum from single cells to the entire human body.
+The academic programs and scientific research interests in CBN cover a wide range of topics, with special emphasis on cell biology, neurobiology, developmental biology, physiology, anatomy, biophysics and neuroinformatics.
+Together, faculty and students in CBN study biological processes that span the continuum from single cells to the entire human body.

-The mission of the Department of Cell Biology and Neuroscience is to:
+The mission of Cell Biology and Neuroscience is to:

 - Provide pre-professional undergraduate students with a foundation of biological knowledge that prepares them for pursuit of careers in medicine and medically-related fields, biotechnology, biological research, biology teaching, and other related professions.